 The OVPR invites applications to the Large Grant Development Opportunity for funding to support development of large disciplinary grant proposals, including: building interdisciplinary research teams, conducting pilot research, and finalizing grant submissions.

-The deadline for applications is January 31, 2026.
+The application deadline for the next cycle will be January 31, 2027.

 Upcoming Events